25 Best Thought-Provoking Books

 Classic Thought-Provoking Books

 There is something about Lennie’s innocence that is haunting.
 There is a moment (if you have read it, you know what I am talking about) that makes this book unforgettable.
-I re-lived this book again this year when my son read it in middle school.

 Fahrenheit 451

-Fahrenheit 451 by Ray Bradbury
+Author: Ray Bradbury

 Bradbury’s dystopian classic is one of the most well-known pieces of modern literature but I hadn’t read it!
-I don’t usually gravitate to books like this, but I had heard so many people speak about the relevancy of this novel today.
+I don’t usually gravitate to books like this, but I heard so many people speak about the relevancy of this novel today.

 It’s so true.
 This sci-fi book offers a grim look at our future if our society continues down the road of this technology obsession we seem to have.
-If you liked 1984 or The Circle, you will devour this thought-provoking book.

 Mockingbird